Staying Healthy in Cold Weather

 Cold, dry air leads to sore throats when you wake up.
 Turn off fans and maybe get a humidifier to help combat the side effects of winter air.
 Make sure to research different products and their reviews before either ordering one online or heading off to the nearest store.
 If you do get one, be sure to learn how to maintain it so it continues to be beneficial to your health.

-As with any medical questions, supplements, vitamins, and over the counter pharmaceuticals, it is important to consult with your primary care physician to ensure there are no complications with an item you are currently taken or are looking to take in the future.
+As with any medical questions, supplements, vitamins, and over-the-counter pharmaceuticals, it is important to consult with your primary care physician to ensure there are no complications with an item you are currently taking or are looking to take in the future.
 If you experience a medical emergency, dial 9-1-1 and as always, stay safe.